 Can my teen get gonorrhea again?
 Yes.
 People can get gonorrhea again if their partners aren't treated with antibiotics or if they have sex with someone else who has gonorrhea.

 How can my teen avoid getting another STD?
-The best way to avoid an STD is not to have sex (vaginal, oral, or anal).
-Teens who do have sex should:
+The only way to completely avoid an STD (also called a sexually transmitted infection, or STI) is not to have sex (vaginal, oral, or anal).
+Your teen can help prevent STDs by: